thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The new profile introduces three further changes:

-* the "Boot Seed" claim is now optional and variable length (see
+* the "Boot Seed" claim is now optional and of variable length (see
   {{sec-boot-seed}}),
 * the "No Software Measurements" claim has been retired,
-* the "Certification Reference" syntax changed from EAN-13 to EAN-13+5 (see
+* the "Certification Reference" claim syntax changed from EAN-13 to EAN-13+5 (see
   {{sec-certification-reference}}).

-Unless compatibility with existing infrastructure is a concern, emitters (e.g., devices that implement the PSA Attestation API) SHOULD produce tokens with the claim keys specified in this document.
+Unless compatibility with existing infrastructure is a concern, attesters (e.g., devices that implement the PSA Attestation API) SHOULD produce tokens with the claim keys specified in this document.